Lu Ning

-Lu is among ten Chinese players currently suspended from the professional tour amid a match-fixing investigation.
+In December 2022, Lu was suspended from the professional tour amid a match-fixing investigation.
 In January 2023, he was charged with being concerned in fixing matches and approaching players to fix matches, seeking to obstruct a WPBSA investigation, and betting on snooker matches.
+Following an independent disciplinary tribunal, Lu was banned from professional snooker until 6 April 2028.

 Career

 Lu's first appearance in a ranking tournament was in the wildcard round of the 2012 World Open, where he defeated 1996 British Open winner Nigel Bond 5–4 in Haikou.
 He met Mark Selby in the first round and, despite taking the first two frames, Lu lost 3–5.

 Lu continued to show his talent in the next local ranking tournament, the 2012 China Open.
 He was awarded a wildcard to compete against Welsh player Jamie Jones, where Lu won 5–3.
 He won against 2005 world snooker champion Shaun Murphy by 5–2, with two centuries.
 However, in the second round Ali Carter won 5–1.